Geology (GEOL)

 Fees: Yes.

-Non-mathematical introduction to elements of local and global weather: the atmosphere, cloud formation, precipitation, seasons, optical phenomena and violent storms.
-Students practice making 24-hour weather forecasts.
+Non-mathematical introduction to elements of local and global weather: the atmosphere, cloud formation, precipitation, seasons, optical phenomena, and violent storms.
+Includes the development of weather forecasts.

 Essential Learning Categories: Natural Sciences